speedo234/zatec-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+CONTAINERIZATION

+There is a Dockerfile in the root directory and also a built image on docker hub speedy101/zatec_image_angular:v1